 If there are no objections within the 28 days consultation period, the licence will be granted as soon as possible, and no later than 28 days after the consultation period.

 If representations are received from a responsible authority or interested parties within the 28 day consultation period a hearing will be arranged within 56 days.

 Tacit consent does not apply for this licence.
 If you have not heard from us within a reasonable period, please email the licensing team at email@example.com.

 If an application for a licence is refused the applicant can appeal to the Magistrate's Court within 21 days of notice of the decision.

 Any licence holder who wishes to appeal against a condition attached to their licence, or revocation of the licence can appeal to the Magistrate's Court within 21 days of notice of the decision to attach the condition or revoke the licence, whichever the case may be.

-If your complaint relates to an existing licensed premises or a premises is suspected of operating without the required permission please contact our licensing team on 0300 300 8647 or email the licensing team at firstname.lastname@example.org.
+If your complaint relates to an existing licensed premises or a premises is suspected of operating without the required permission please contact our licensing team on 0300 300 8307 or email the licensing team at firstname.lastname@example.org.
 Phone lines are open 9am to 12pm Monday to Friday.